 $ sudo systemctl enable ssh $ sudo systemctl start ssh

-Beware: This method only works with programs that handle terminal I/O in such a way that they can hold off on accepting each input character until the simulator — which is far slower at handling I/O than your host system — is ready for it.
+I wrote "may" above because this method only works with programs that handle terminal I/O in such a way that they can hold off on accepting each input character until the simulator — which is far slower at handling I/O than your host system — is ready for it.
 Some PDP-8 programs are simply not built to cope with this, such as U/W FOCAL.
 If you try this method and the pasted text ends up trashed inside the simulator, you will have to switch to one of the alternatives below, such as the

 There are a number of methods for getting text into the simulator that depend on features of OS/8.
-These solutions are grouped here in case you're not running OS/8, in which case these options will probably be of no use to you.

 Starting with the SSH option above, you can send pasted text to an OS/8 disk file with: